 Disclosure: This post may contain affiliate links.
-Please visit my About page for disclosures, Privacy Policy and more information.
+As an Amazon Associate, I earn from qualifying purchases.
+Please visit my Privacy Policy for disclosures and more information.

 Haven’t been brave enough to dive into foundation stitches yet?
 Well, you’re in the right place.
-This step by step Foundation Single Crochet tutorial will walk you through each part of the process so you can do Foundation Single Crochets with confidence.
+This step-by-step Foundation Single Crochet tutorial will walk you through each part of the process so you can do Foundation Single Crochets with confidence.

 How do you do a foundation single crochet?

-- Chain 2, insert hook into the second chain from the hook and pull up loop.
+1. Chain 2, insert hook into the second chain from the hook and pull up loop.

-- Yarn over and pull through the first loop on the hook to make a chain stitch.
+2. Yarn over and pull through the first loop on the hook to make a chain stitch.

-- Yarn over and pull through both loops on the hook to make a single crochet.
+3. Yarn over and pull through both loops on the hook to make a single crochet.

-- Insert hook into the chain stitch and pull up a loop.
+4. Insert hook into the chain stitch and pull up a loop.

-- Yarn over and pull through the first loop on the hook creating another chain stitch.
+5. Yarn over and pull through the first loop on the hook creating another chain stitch.

-- Yarn over and pull through both loops on the hook.
+6. Yarn over and pull through both loops on the hook.

-- Continue working through steps 4-6 until your foundation row reaches the desired number of stitches.
+7. Continue working through steps 4-6 until your foundation row reaches the desired number of stitches.

 Why is it called a chainless foundation?

-Well, this technique isn’t exactly chainless because you are making “chain” stitches as you go but it does allow you to avoid those horribly long starting chains that can be so bothersome.
+Well, this technique isn’t exactly chainless because you are making chain stitches as you go but it does allow you to avoid those horribly long starting chains that can be so bothersome.

-How many times have you started with a long chain, then realized, only when you finished the first row, that you miscounted?
-It is so much easier to count your stitches starting with a chainless foundation.
+How many times have you started with a long chain, then realized, only when you finished the first row, that you miscounted or lost track of your number of chains?
+Long chains can twist or you can end up with curls in the base chain that can make it so difficult to work into.

 Where can I use the Foundation Single Crochet Stitch?